ryanto/acts_as_votable/README.markdown

 - Need to test a model that is votable as well as a voter

-- The aliased functions are referred to by using the terms 'up/down' amd/or 'true/false'.
-Need to come up with guidelines for naming these function.
+- The aliased methods are referred to by using the terms 'up/down' and/or 'true/false'.
+Need to come up with guidelines for naming these methods.

 - Create more aliases.
 Specifically for counting votes and finding votes.